AndOrangutan/quboid-nvim/README.md

 #### LSP (Language Server Protocol)

 - [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - Quickstart configs for Nvim LSP.
+    - [whynothugo/lsp_lines.nvim](https://sr.ht/~whynothugo/lsp_lines.nvim/) - A simple neovim plugin that renders diagnostics using virtual lines on top of the real line of code.
 - [williamboman/mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) - Extension to mason.nvim that makes it easier to use lspconfig with mason.nvim.
 Strongly recommended for Windows users.

 #### Package Manager